hiten016/hiten016/README.md

 - 💬 Interested in **Machine Learning, NLP, Vision**
   🏆 Competitive Programmer on Codeforces <br>

-  🤝 Looking to collaborate on **ML research, development, and real-world ML-based projects**
+  🤝 Looking to collaborate on **ML research, development, ML and Data Science projects**

 - 📫 How to reach me: **mahajan.hiten360@gmail.com**